AMENDMENTThis chapter was updated in April 2021 to reflect changes from the revised Working Together to Safeguard Children.

 Anyone who has concerns about a child's welfare can make a referral to Children's social care.
-Referrals can come from the child themselves, professionals such as teachers, the police, GPs and health professionals as well as family members and members of the public.
+Referrals can come from the child themselves, practitioners such as teachers, early years providers, the police, GPs and health professionals as well as family members and members of the public.

 Children's social care has the responsibility to clarify with the referrer the nature of the concerns and how and why they have arisen.

 The local Threshold Protocol provides guidance about the criteria for making and receiving referrals.

 Prior to making a referral, where the child is not suffering significant harm or potentially at risk of suffering significant harm a practitioner should consider if the family would benefit from Early Help services.

 If a referral is progressed to a Single Assessment or a Section 47 Enquiry the child must be seen by a qualified social worker as soon as possible following a referral and the child's needs and safety remain paramount at all times.

 2. The Duty to Refer

 All practitioners have a responsibility to refer a child to Children's social care under section 11 of the Children Act 2004 if they believe or suspect that the child: